AwesomeGitHubRepos/bert-sequence-classification/README.md

 model.load_state_dict(torch.load(path_to_model, map_location=torch.device('cpu')))
 ```

+### Deploying to Google Cloud Run
+Please see this [quick start guide](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#python) from Google on how to deploy to Google Cloud Run.

+If you follow just part one and create the project, then navigate to the Cloud Run console and find the button named `SET UP CONTINUOUS DEPLOYMENT` and from there you will be able to deploy directly from your GitHub repo using the Dockerfile.

+Alternatively, follow the entire quick start guide.

 # Making predictions

 You can test the model using the `predict` function in `model.py` or by using the provided Flask user interface or by heading to [toxic.oliverproud.com](https://toxic.oliverproud.com)